basvandenberg/spiceweb/spiceweb/doc/source/tutorial1.rst

    :width: 550px
    :align: center

-You will be redirected to your list op projects, which should contain the *yeast-expression* project.
+You will be redirected to your list of projects, which should contain the *yeast-expression* project.

 .. image:: img/t1_0_create_1_1.png